-- 1. The Hazard Mitigation Grant Program (HMGP)39: The HMGP provides grants to States and local governments to implement long-term hazard mitigation measures after a major disaster declaration.
+1. The Hazard Mitigation Grant Program (HMGP)36: The HMGP provides grants to States and local governments to implement long-term hazard mitigation measures after a major disaster declaration.
 Projects must provide a long-term solution to a problem (e.g., elevation of a home to reduce the risk of flood damage as opposed to buying sandbags and pumps to fight the flood).
-Examples of eligible projects include acquisition and elevation, as well as local drainage projects. - 2.
-The Severe Repetitive Loss Program (SRL)40: The Severe Repetitive Loss (SRL) grant program funds mitigation projects for properties on the severe repetitive loss list.
-Eligible flood mitigation projects include: - Acquisition and demolition or relocation of structures that are listed on FEMA's severe repetitive loss list and conversion of the property to open space. - Elevation of existing SRL structures to at least the Base Flood Elevation (BFE).
+Examples of eligible projects include acquisition and elevation, as well as local drainage projects.